mirbyte/Minimeters-Themes/README.md

 <br>

-### Make sure to launch the app once before running the installer so that the themes folder gets created
+**Make sure to launch the app once before running the installer so that the themes folder gets created.**